 In 2009 the Habitat Retention Area (HRA) strategy was fully implemented.
 The HRAs are intended to provide long-term nesting and roosting habitat around the most productive NSO activity centers.
 The USFWS, CDFW, and HRC reviewed habitat and other maps, aerial photography, and known NSO locations to identify HRAs for 80 Level 1 NSO activity centers.
 The HRAs were developed for activity centers that have a history of occupancy and reproduction.
 Because a proportion of these sites may be unoccupied in some years, the HRAs are intended to continue to provide nesting and roosting habitat during these unoccupied years given the reasonably likely event they will be reoccupied over time.
 If a Level 1 HRA is unoccupied, a replacement Level 1 activity center is selected from other available sites meeting required criteria.
-There are currently thirteen unoccupied HRAs; consequently we are currently maintaining 93 Level One sites.
+There are currently eighteen unoccupied HRAs; consequently we are currently maintaining 98 Level One sites.

-On December 27, 2013 the California Fish and Game Commission adopted the Department's findings that the listing of the northern spotted owl as a threatened or endangered species under the California Endangered Species Act (CESA) may be warranted, resulting in candidate status for the spotted owl during the status review period.
+On 27 December, 2013 the California Fish and Game Commission adopted the Department's findings that the listing of the northern spotted owl as a threatened or endangered species under the California Endangered Species Act (CESA) may be warranted, resulting in candidate status for the spotted owl during the status review period.
 Under CESA, a candidate species receives protection from "take" as if it were listed, until such time as a status review is conducted and a final listing determination is made.

 HRC, the Service, and the Department discussed NSO management and monitoring in light of this change in status, and agreed to a HCP minor modification regarding THP surveys and HCP adaptive management.
 HRC agreed to conduct an occupancy and probability of detection analysis of our NSO survey data from 2003 - 2014 to achieve a better understanding of how many day and/or nighttime surveys are necessary to detect spotted owls, considering the presence of barred owls in the region.
-The analysis is expected to be completed prior to the 2015 survey season, and will be revisited every five years, or as needed.
+The analysis was completed prior to the 2015 survey season, and will be revisited every five years, or as needed.

 Subsequently, because the northern spotted owl is a federally covered species under the HRC HCP, HRC applied for a Consistency Determination through the Department and received a concurrence letter on 20 February 2014.
-Both the HCP minor modification approval and Consistency Determination concurrence have been attached to this report in the appendices.
+As of the date of this report, the California Fish and Game Commission has not made a final determination on the listing of the NSO in California.

-This brief introduction of the 2014 spotted owl program is expanded below.
-In particular, this report discusses: 1) the study area and methods used in the assessment of spotted owls within that study area, 2) results of the survey efforts, 3) the meaning of the results both biologically and with respect to the management objectives of the HCP, and 4) HRC's year 2015 action plan for the spotted owl conservation plan.
+This brief introduction of the 2015 spotted owl program is expanded below.
+In particular, this report discusses: 1) the study area and methods used in the assessment of spotted owls within that study area, 2) results of the survey efforts, 3) the meaning of the results both biologically and with respect to the management objectives of the HCP, and 4) HRC's year 2016 action plan for the spotted owl conservation plan.